 When you find the right space that fits your vision, remember to be adaptable.

 If someone else is footing the bill for the wedding, bring them on the tour!
 They will appreciate being there and having their questions answered along the way.

-Just remember to keep the group as small as possible… you don’t want someone else’s vision of your wedding day getting mixed up into your own.
-Bring the rest of the friends and family to see the venue AFTER you’ve made your final decision.
+Just remember to keep the group as small as possible… you don’t want someone else’s vision of your wedding day getting mixed up with your own.
+Bring the rest of your friends and family to see the venue AFTER you’ve made your final decision.

 What to Wear